Three Mile Island Nuclear Generating Station: Closure

 On June 20, 2017, Exelon Generation, the owners of Three Mile Island's Unit 1, sent to the Nuclear Regulatory Commission a formal notice of its intention to shut down the plant on September 30, 2019, unless the Pennsylvania legislature rescued the nuclear industry, which was struggling to compete as newfound natural gas resources drove down electricity prices.
 Exelon Generation's Senior Vice President Bryan Hanson noted that once Three Mile Island was closed, it could never be reopened for use again.
 Hanson explicitly stated the reason for the shutdown is because of the unprofitability of Unit 1.
 Unit 1 has lost the company over $300 million over the last half-decade despite it being one of Exelon's best-performing power plants.

-Shut down of Unit 1 can go in two possible directions, the first being the immediate dismantlement after the radioactive fuel has been moved away from the plant.
-The dismantlement can proceed after the spent fuel is removed from the pool, put into storage casks, and the casks are transferred to the ISFSI pad for storage until the DOE takes them away to a DOE repository.
-Dismantling the plant this way will take anywhere from 8 to 10 years.
-The second option Exelon could take is the long-term storage, which involves mothballing the plant and letting the radiation decay for up to 60 years on its own to a harmless level before completely dismantling the buildings.
-The advantage to the long-term storage is the lack of radiation when the dismantlement would begin but the disadvantage would be the possible lack of qualified workers at the time of dismantlement.
-Exelon would also have to pay for limited maintenance and security of the plant over the potential 60 years.
-The entirety of the spent fuel will be moved to the Londonderry Township facility, which is another process that could take decades to complete.

 About 70 state legislators signed the industry-inspired Nuclear Caucus but made no financial commitments.

 In April 2019, Exelon stated it would cost $1.2 billion over nearly 60 years to completely decommission Unit 1.
 Unit 1 closed on September 20, 2019.

 In 2022, Unit 1 was transferred to Constellation Energy following separation from Exelon.
-Unit 2 was also transferred to TriArtisan ES Partners, LLC - following their acquisition of EnergySolutions.
+Unit 2 was also transferred to TriArtisan ES Partners, LLC – following their acquisition of EnergySolutions.

 Decommissioning

+In 2023, TMI-2 Solutions begun active cleanup of the reactor site.
+A temporary building is planned to contain radioactive materials before being shipped to a disposal area.
+Remotely operated equipment is planned to take a large part in decommissioning due to radioactivity concerns.
+Originally TMI-2 Solutions planned to finish decommissioning in 2037, but is now projected to finish by 2052.

 Following the TMI-2 accident in 1979, approximately 99% of the fuel and damaged core debris was removed from the reactor vessel and associated systems and shipped to the Idaho National Laboratory near Idaho Falls, Idaho.
 Since 1993, when the initial cleanup of the plant was completed, TMI-2 has been in a condition known as Post Defueling Monitored Storage (PDMS) and is under constant monitoring to ensure the plant's safety and stability.
+The remaining 1% of residual fuel that still remains at the site is planned to be removed by 2029.

 The cost of decommissioning a closed nuclear reactor and related structures at Three Mile Island is estimated at $918 million.